 Antonio D. Hash was elected as Sheriff of Roanoke City after serving thirteen years as a Deputy Sheriff.
 He has served under three previous administrations and was allowed the opportunity to excel within the ranks.
 He has held positions within and outside of the Sheriff’s Office which has strengthened his leadership abilities.
 He is committed to the staff and desires to positively influence the community.
 He has a proven track record of being a community engager, advocate, and leader.
 Sheriff Hash looks forward to strengthening the organization and protecting and serving the community with understanding and respect.

-Sheriff Hash is a resident of Roanoke, was born and raised in Roanoke City, and attended Roanoke City Public Schools.
+Sheriff Hash was born and raised in Roanoke City and attended Roanoke City Public Schools.
 He and his extended family reside in Roanoke City.